 Handling the emotions of selling a business

-It’s no secret that the past couple of months have been challenging with COVID-19 very much a part of our lives now.
-Thankfully, despite all of the upheaval, to me, it seems that there is an air of ‘business as usual’ starting to creep in as restrictions are starting to lift slowly.
+It’s no secret that 2020 been challenging with COVID-19 very much a part of our lives now.
+Thankfully, despite all of the upheaval, to me, it seems that there is an air of ‘business as usual’ starting to creep in as restrictions are starting to lift slowly, cases are dropping in Australia and a vaccine is on the horizon.
 Whether your business is open or closed, I’m sure you’ve been given some time to think about your future and what you might want to do after the present situation has passed.
 One of these thoughts might be about whether or not to sell your business.

 For some, it might be about closing a chapter, moving on and trying something new.
 For others, it might be for financial reasons or just simply the ‘right time’ to sell.
 Either way, if you are ready to sell now, or considering a sale in the near future or beyond, please prepare yourself – both in a practical and emotional sense.